Hampden County, Massachusetts: Other institutions

 Although no county government exists in Hampden County, a number of private associations, mainly representing trades remain identified with Hampden County.
+For example the Hampden Agricultural Society opened Hampden Park in Springfield in 1853.
 To maintain current training among municipal inspectors, in 2005 the nongovernmental Hampden County Plumbing & Gas Inspectors Association was formed.
 The Hampden County Bar Association provides support and resources to the legal community and those seeking such representation.
 In part a legacy of the Eastern States Exposition, the Hampden County Improvement League, and Hampden County Beekeepers Association, both provide agricultural education and outreach.

 The Hampden County Radio Association, an affiliate of the ARRL, offers training in amateur radio and related technology.